diego-lopez8/diego-lopez8/README.md

 I'm a Junior at New York University studying Computer and Data Science with a minor in Cybersecurity.

-I'm currently working on Data Science & Research projects.
-My most recent project, "The Rhythms of Routine" showscases hadoop architecture and data ingestion to create a analytic.
-Another project, "NYCSHS Admissions" showscases a full Jupyter Notebook deliverable utilizing machine learning and factor analysis with PCA.
+Current focuses are music intelligence, ethical hacking, and deep learning for cybersecurity.

+Specifically,

+I'm currently researching and developing a emotion-based music recommender system (MRS) that is enhanced by cognitive psychology and personality theory.

+I am also exploring ML/DL for cybersecurity, and applying algorithms to network traffic for classification and IDS.

+My last main focus is on ethical hacking, and am currently training my skills before moving to bug bounties in the near future.

-You can reach me at my email! - diego.lopez@nyu.edu - all inquiries are welcome.
+You can reach me at my email! - diego.lopez@nyu.edu